selfinjection/vk-spam/README.md

 2. write tests
 3. make a zip archive as a result of a program
 4. selenium auth with cookies
+5. think about how to import chromedriver to heroku (to execute selenium on server)

 # DONE:
  1. ~~make possible to threads to return a value at the end~~